Intro

 noxa.secrets.options.enable

-Enables the ‘simple’ options, by providing settings proxy, a user can set the options, inside the noxa.secrets.options
+Enables the ‘simple’ options, by providing settings proxy, a user can set the options, inside the noxa.secrets.options module

 that will provide sensible defaults for the agenix and agenix-rekey module.